Internationally Qualified Registration

-A certified copy of your qualification.
+A certified copy of your qualification (this may also be referred to as your Diploma or Degree).
 A photocopy may be certified as a true copy by a solicitor, Notary Public, Justice of the Peace, or an Officer of the Court.

 - If applicable, copy of your clinical log book detailing examinations/procedures completed during clinical component of qualification.

 - A copy of the full course curriculum (in English) for the qualification programme you undertook.